Azure/PSRule.Rules.Azure/docs/en/baselines/Azure.GA_2021_12.md

 Name | Synopsis | Severity
 ---- | -------- | --------
-[Azure.ACR.AdminUser](../rules/Azure.ACR.AdminUser.md) | Use Entra ID identities instead of using the registry admin user. | Critical
+[Azure.ACR.AdminUser](../rules/Azure.ACR.AdminUser.md) | The local admin account allows depersonalized access to a container registry using a shared secret. | Critical
-[Azure.ACR.ContainerScan](../rules/Azure.ACR.ContainerScan.md) | Enable vulnerability scanning for container images. | Critical
+[Azure.ACR.ContainerScan](../rules/Azure.ACR.ContainerScan.md) | Container images or their base images may have vulnerabilities discovered after they are built. | Critical
 [Azure.ACR.ContentTrust](../rules/Azure.ACR.ContentTrust.md) | Use container images signed by a trusted image publisher. | Important
-[Azure.ACR.GeoReplica](../rules/Azure.ACR.GeoReplica.md) | Use geo-replicated container registries to compliment a multi-region container deployments. | Important
+[Azure.ACR.GeoReplica](../rules/Azure.ACR.GeoReplica.md) | Applications or infrastructure relying on a container image may fail if the registry is not available at the time they start. | Important
 [Azure.ACR.ImageHealth](../rules/Azure.ACR.ImageHealth.md) | Remove container images with known vulnerabilities. | Critical [Azure.ACR.MinSku](../rules/Azure.ACR.MinSku.md) | ACR should use the Premium or Standard SKU for production deployments. | Important
 [Azure.ACR.Name](../rules/Azure.ACR.Name.md) | Container registry names should meet naming requirements. | Awareness